wkumari/draft-wkumari-opsawg-sdi/README.md

 Network Working Group                                          W. Kumari Internet-Draft                                                    Google Intended status: Informational                                  C. Doyle
-Expires: November 12, 2020                              Juniper Networks
+Expires: November 21, 2020                              Juniper Networks
-                                                            May 11, 2020
+                                                            May 20, 2020

                          Secure Device Install
-                        draft-ietf-opsawg-sdi-10
+                        draft-ietf-opsawg-sdi-11

 Abstract

-   Deploying a new network device in a location where the operator has no staff of its own often requires that an employee physically travel to the location to perform the initial install and configuration, even in shared datacenters with "remote-hands" type support.
+   Deploying a new network device in a location where the operator has no staff of its own often requires that an employee physically travel to the location to perform the initial install and configuration, even in shared facilities with "remote-hands" type support.
 In many cases, this could be avoided if there were a secure way to initially provision the device.

-   This document extends existing verndor proprietary auto-install to make the process more secure.
+   This document extends existing vendor proprietary auto-install to make the process more secure.

    [ Ed note: Text inside square brackets ([]) is additional background